AAAS Mass Media Science & Engineering Fellowship

 You can learn more about this opportunity by visiting the funder's website.

-- Applicants must be enrolled at a university or be part of a postdoctoral training program at a university (advanced undergraduates, graduate students or postdocs) in the life, physical, health, engineering, computer, or social sciences or mathematics and related fields.
+- Applicants must be in the life, physical, health, engineering, computer, or social sciences or mathematics and related fields.

 - Applicants must be US citizens or already hold visas that allow them to receive payment for work during the summer.